Regular Hours

 • Racers must be present at the awards banquet to receive year-end awards

-AGE
+AGE REQUIREMENT GUIDELINES

 A racer’s competition age is determined by the age of the driver on the first scheduled Kartplex race day of the season.
 If a driver ages out of a class before the first scheduled Kartplex race day of the season, they are required to move up to the older class.
-If a driver will attain an age into an older class during the course of the Kartplex race season, they may choose to stay in their current class, or move up to the older class (at any time, including the start of the season).
+If a driver will attain an age into an older class during the course of the Kartplex race season, they may choose to stay in their current class or move up to the older class (at any time, including the start of the season).
 Once a driver has raced in a class, they may not move back to a younger class.
-Upon request, the Race Director may choose to issue an age exception for a driver whose birthday falls after the completion of the Kartplex race season but within the 2019 calendar year.
+Upon request, the competition committee may choose to issue an age exception for a driver whose birthday falls after the completion of the Kartplex race season but within the calendar year.

 Note: Your “Competition Age” is relative to the individual racing series.
 It is legal to be different from Ignite and SuperComp.